jamesworldbuilder/jamespace/README.md

 ### WORK HISTORY
 **CLEANER/JANITOR** > *PJ's of Texas, San Antonio, TX* (Feb.
 2026 – Mar.
 2026)
+> at *Pluckers Wing Bar, Austin, TX* (Jun.
+2026 – Current)
-- Performed comprehensive facility cleaning, including floor care (mopping, buffing, and vacuuming) and window cleaning, to ensure a sanitary and safe environment for all occupants.
+- Performs comprehensive facility cleaning—including floor care, window washing, and the daily sanitization of kitchens and bathrooms—to ensure a safe and hygienic environment for all occupants.
-- Helped with daily waste removal operations, ensuring the prompt collection and sorting of general garbage and recyclables to maintain a clean, hazard-free environment.
+- Handles daily waste removal operations, ensuring the prompt collection and sorting of general garbage and recyclables to maintain a clean, hazard-free environment.

 **CASHIER/FOOD SERVICE WORKER** > *Stanford University – Lakeside Dining, Palo Alto, CA* (Mar.
 2024 – Apr.
 2024)
 - Executed daily dining room setup, including the arrangement of seating for guests and the stocking of condiment stations to ensure a seamless opening for the student body.